-Elementary School Title I Parent and Family Engagement Survey
+Title I Family Engagement Survey

-This template is one of four different surveys developed by the 2013 State Superintendent's Parent Advisory Council with assistance from the Georgia Department of Education's (GaDOE) Parent Engagement Program.
-Local educational agencies (LEAs) and schools may use this template to guide them in meeting the compliance requirements of Section 1116(a)(2)(D)-(E).
-Each sample survey provided by the GaDOE may contain questions that are more or less suitable to address the needs of different LEAs and/or schools; therefore, it is highly encouraged that LEAs and schools review all surveys and select the best questions to guide the development of a survey that is suited to individual objectives and needs.
+Note to Schools: This template was originally developed by the 2013 State School Superintendent's Parent Advisory Council (PAC) with assistance from the Georgia Department of Education's (GaDOE) Family-School Partnership Program.
+With the reauthorization of the federal law, the Every Student Succeeds Act (ESSA), the GaDOE revised this template and asked the 2019 PAC to review it.
+Local educational agencies (LEAs) and schools may use this template to guide them in meeting the compliance requirement of an annual evaluation, as described in Section 1116 of ESSA, particularly with consultation regarding the School Parent and Family Engagement Policy / Plan, the building staff capacity, and the 1% set aside.
+For input into the School-Parent Compacts, visit the GaDOE Family-School Partnership's Input webpage at partnerships.gadoe.org for the Compact Feedback Forms.
+This sample survey may contain questions that are more or less suitable to address the needs of different LEAs and/or schools; therefore, it is highly encouraged that LEAs and schools review the survey questions and select the best questions to guide the development of a survey that is suited to individual objectives and needs.